transformerlab-research/fgd-config-audit/README.md

 # FGD configuration audit

-Reproducibility package for *"Same Motions, Different Winners: The Gesture-Generation Leaderboard and Its Human Agreement Are Configuration-Tunable."*
+Reproducibility package for *"Same Motions, Different Winners: The Gesture-Generation Leaderboard and Its Human Agreement Are Configuration-Tunable."* (Accepted at MINT Workshop, EMNLP 2026)

 The audit measures how much a co-speech-gesture leaderboard scored by **Fréchet Gesture Distance (FGD)** moves under undocumented configuration choices, and how far FGD agrees with